-Results of the NAEP science assessment are reported as average scores for groups of students and as percentages of students who attain the Basic, Proficient, or Advanced achievement levels.
-Preliminary descriptions of these achievement levels are contained in appendix B.
+Results of the NAEP Science Assessment are reported as average scores for groups of students and as percentages of students who attain the Basic, Proficient, or Advanced achievement levels.
+Descriptions of these achievement levels are contained in appendix B.

 NAEP SCIENCE PROJECT STAFF AND COMMITTEES